themesberg/flowbite/content/getting-started/django.md

 At this point you can use any of the components to build user interfaces easier and faster together with Django, Tailwind CSS and Flowbite.

 Check out all of the components by browsing the menu on the left sidebar under the "components" section.

+## Django starter project

+We have built a free and open-source [Django starter project with Tailwind CSS](https://github.com/themesberg/tailwind-django-starter) on GitHub that you can clone to use as a reference for this guide and for your own Django web application configured with Flowbite and Tailwind CSS.